Béla H. Bánáthy: General Evolutionary Research Group

 In 1984, Bánáthy was co-founder with general evolution theorist Ervin László and others of the initially secret General Evolutionary Research Group, or General Evolutionary Research Group.
 A member of the Society of General Systems Research since the 1960s, he was Managing Director of the Society in the early 1980s, and in 1985 he became its president.
 He then served on its Board of Trustees.
 During the 1980s, he served on the Executive Committee of the International Federation of Systems Research.
 In 1989, he retired from Far West Labs and returned to live on the Monterey Peninsula.
 He continued to serve as Professor Emeritus for the Saybrook Graduate School, counseling Ph.D. students.
 He also continued his work with the annual ISI international systems design conversations, and authored a number of articles and books about systems, design, and evolutionary research.
 He served two terms as president of the International Federation of Systems Research during 1994-98.

-He coordinated over twenty international systems research conferences held in eight countries, including the 1994 Conversation on Systems Design conversation held at Fuschl Am See, Austria, sponsored by the International Federation of Systems Research.
+He coordinated over twenty international systems research conferences held in eight countries, including the 1994 Conversation on Systems Design held at Fuschl Am See, Austria, sponsored by the International Federation of Systems Research.
 He was also honorary editor of three international systems journals: Systems Research and Behavioral Science, the Journal of Applied Systems Studies, and Systems.
 He was on the Board of Editors of World Futures, and served as a contributing editor of Educational Technology.

 Final years

-In 1992, Bánáthy, a long-standing member of the Hungarian Scout Association Abroad (Külföldi Magyar Cserkészszövetség), traveled from his Monterey, California home in the United States to Hungary following its renewed freedom.
-There, he helped restart the Hungarian Scout Association within his native country.

-Bánáthy spent considerable time during the last few years of his life caring for his wife Eva in their home in Carmel, California.
-She had been in poor health for a number of years after a stroke.
 In the summer of 2003 Bánáthy and his wife moved to live with their son Tibor in Chico, California.
 After a brief and unexpected illness, Bánáthy died on September 4, 2003.
 He and Eva had been married 64 years at the time of his death.